 Once you've figured out your requirements, budget, timeline and broad area of shooting, the next step is to actually find locations to consider for your shoot.

 Naturally, our number one recommendation to start your location search would be to go to Giggster.com, choose your location, and look for what you have in mind.

 Giggster uses full-text search.
 This means that if you're looking for a mansion, you can just type in "mansion" in our search box and voila, you'll see mansions.
 We even have specially curated lists for different kinds of projects.
-So if you're looking for photo locations to rent, or film locations to rent, be sure that our search shows you the most conducive locations for each of these.
+So if you're looking for photo studios to rent, or filming locations to rent, be sure that our search shows you the most conducive locations for each of these.

 Step 6: Contact the Owners/Representatives

 Once you've found a list of properties that fit your needs and budget, you can go ahead and message their owners, giving them details about your project, your dates, and any specific requirements you need from the host.